Looking for instructions on how to make the ultimate at home salad bar? You've come to the right place!

 Vegans like salad, I admit it.
 But I mean really everyone should like salad.
-We all know it's good for us, but what if one person only likes romaine lettuce, where as someone else demands nothing but spinach.
-What if one person detests raw onions and the other says that salad isn't complete without raw onions (I vote for raw onions).
+We all know it's good for us.
+But what if one person only likes romaine lettuce, whereas someone else demands nothing but spinach?
+What if one person detests raw onions and the other says that salad isn't complete without raw onions?
+(I vote for raw onions).

-What if one person is having a BBQ or dinner party and they need to serve everyone salad but they have no idea what kind of salad anyone attending likes.
+What if one person is having a BBQ or dinner party and they need to serve everyone salad but they have no idea what kind of salad anyone attending likes?
 The answer, you guessed it, this guide is for you: How to Make an at Home Salad Bar.
 All the options, that will make everyone happy!

-To prep for my salad bar party, I order all of my groceries online from Grocery Gateway, which is an online grocery store that's been around for 20 years!
+I order all of my groceries online from Grocery Gateway, which is an online grocery store that's been around for 20 years!

-I've never ordered groceries online before, and I was super impressed at how easy and convenient it was.
+I've never ordered groceries online before and I was super impressed at how easy and convenient it was.
 I already had my grocery list at the ready so I just searched and found everything on the site and then ordered it.
 No different than ordering yoga pants online (and Sam loves to order yoga pants online).
-I got to choose a delivery date and time, and before I knew it, a knock was on the door, and there were two boxes full of goodies.
+I got to choose a delivery date and time, and before I knew it: a knock was on the door.
+And there were two boxes full of goodies.
 Chickpea dog was just as excited for the unboxing as I was.

 If you want to try delivery groceries, Grocery Gateway was kind enough to offer all my readers $15 off your order.
 For both new or existing customers, just use this one-time case sensitive code by entering: GGSam2017 at checkout (expires October 1, 2017).